internet-equity/internet-equity.github.io/floto/faqs.md

 No, all measurement data collected from the devices will be anonymized and stripped of personally identifiable information before publication.
 We take privacy and confidentiality seriously and ensure that any published data is anonymized and cannot be directly connected to you.

 **7. What are the potential risks of participating in FLOTO?**
-There are some potential risks, such as the possibility of the Raspberry Pi device being hacked and used to run malicious software.
-However, we have implemented security measures to minimize these risks.
-Additionally, we'll monitor the devices for any unusual activities and promptly inform you if we detect any issues.
+Our device security is continuously monitored and managed by members of our network team.
+We have implemented security measures to remove device vulnerabilities to the best of our ability.

 **8. Is participation in FLOTO voluntary?**
 Yes, participation in FLOTO is entirely voluntary.
 If you decide to participate, you can withdraw at any time without any consequences or impact on your relationship with the research team.